Kalimantan Institute of Technology

-Kalimantan Institute of Technology (Institut Teknologi Kalimantan, abbreviated as ITK) is a technological-focused public university based in Balikpapan, East Kalimantan, Indonesian.
+Kalimantan Institute of Technology (Institut Teknologi Kalimantan, abbreviated as ITK) is a technological-focused public university based in Balikpapan, East Kalimantan, Indonesia.

 History

-ITK was created in 2012 as part of the implementation of the Master Plan for Acceleration and Expansion on Indonesia's Economic Development (Indonesian: Masterplan Percepatan dan Perluasan Pembangunan Ekonomi Indonesia) or MP3EI.
+ITK was created in 2012 as part of the Master Plan for Acceleration and Expansion on Indonesia's Economic Development (MP3EI).
 At the time, East Kalimantan had one university, Mulawarman University.
-ITK started collaborating with Sepuluh Nopember Institute of Technology with the latter also providing ITK’s first campuses until 2015.
+ITK started collaborating with Sepuluh Nopember Institute of Technology. with the latter also providing ITK’s first campuses.
 Despite that, ITK had already started accepting students in 2012, with 100 students from East Kalimantan exclusively as its first-year batch.

-Originally, only five majors were available to the students: Electrical Engineering, Machine Engineering, Naval Engineering, Chemical Engineering, and Civil Engineering.
+Originally, only five majors were available to the students: electrical engineering, machine engineering, naval engineering, chemical engineering, and civil engineering.
 By 2013, the number of majors available increased, and ITK started accepting students from outside East Kalimantan.

-In 2014, ITK officially became a public university (Indonesian: Perguruan Tinggi Negeri), and by 2015, ITK started operating from its Balikpapan campus.
+In 2014, ITK officially became a public university, and, by 2015, ITK started operating from its Balikpapan campus.

-Logo and philosophy
+Logo

 The logo of the university consists of two aspects, each with their own meaning: